carrickcheah/predict_house_price/README.md

 Using Decision Forests to predict housing prices helps in accurately estimating property values, aiding people in making informed decisions based on comprehensive data analysis.<br>
 <br>
 Libaries: TensorFlow, Matplotlib, Seaborn<br>
-Dataset: Acknowledgments, The Ames Housing dataset was compiled by Dean De Cock for use in data science education.  <br>

 <br>
 * Step 1: Import the necessary libraries.<br>